 Jomblang Cave Exploration Guidelines

 The road access to the cave now is better than a few years back.
 Parking space can accommodate not just motorbike and car but tourist bus now.
-Toilets, changing room and food vendor also available on the premises.
+Toilets, changing rooms, and food vendors are also available on the premises.
 The nearest accommodation is a half-hour away from the cave.

 How To Get To Jomblang Cave

-From downtown Yogyakarta to Jomblang cave is about 1 half-hour to 2 hours to reach.
+From downtown Yogyakarta to Jomblang cave is about 1,5 to 2 hours to reach.
 The route is from Jogja to Wonosari then continue to Semanu village.
 Unfortunately, there isn’t public transportation heading here.
-The nearest bus stop is at Gunung Kidul center, Wonosari.
+The nearest bus stop is Gunung Kidul center, Wonosari.

 And from Wonosari, tourists will have to find a motorbike taxi or car to get here.
 The only reasonable way to reach Jomblang cave is by renting a car or scooter.
-Scooter rental can easily be found downtown and cost around Rp70.000-Rp100.000 for a day’s rent.
-While for a car without a driver the rent starts from Rp200.000.
+Scooter rentals can easily be found downtown and cost around Rp70.000 -Rp100.000 for a day’s rent.
+While for a car without a driver, the rent starts from Rp200.000.

 Address & Location

-Jomblang cave located in Jetis Wetan, Pacarejo, Semanu village, Gunung Kidul regency, Special Region of Yogyakarta 55893.
+Jomblang cave is located in Jetis Wetan, Pacarejo, Semanu village, Gunung Kidul regency, Yogyakarta 55893.